November 1, 2023

 The more people who see your podcast, the greater chance you have at monetizing your show.
 One easy way to maximize your podcast reach is to syndicate each episode across a variety of podcast listening apps.

 You might be saying, “But wait, I already do that!”
-True, most podcast hosting platforms distribute your audio show to every major listening app—Spotify, Apple Podcasts, Google Podcasts, etc.—via your RSS feed.
+True, most podcast hosting platforms distribute your audio show to every major listening app—Spotify, Apple Podcasts, etc.—via your RSS feed.
 But those aren’t the only places your audience goes to find podcasts.

 One easy win is to start posting episodes on YouTube—whether or not you do a video podcast.
 If you rack up enough subscribers, you can start making money on Youtube separately from your audio-only monetization strategies.